-As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports and microdata files.
-Summary reports are released as printed documents and electronic files.
-Microdata files are released on CD-ROM and/or as electronic files.
-A catalog of all MEPS products released to date is provided in Section G of this document.
+As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files and compendiums of tables.
+Data are released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
+Summary reports and compendiums of tables are released as printed documents and electronic files.
+Microdata files are released on CD-ROM and/or electronic files.

-Printed documents and CD-ROMs are available through the AHRQ Publications Clearinghouse.
+Selected printed documents and public use file data on CD-ROMs are available through the AHRQ Publications Clearinghouse.
 Write or call:

 AHRQ Publications Clearinghouse

 Attn: (publication number)

 P.O.
 Box 8547

 Silver Spring, MD 20907

-800/358-9295
+800-358-9295

-410/381-3150 (callers outside the United States only)
+410-381-3150 (callers outside the United States only)

-888/586-6340 (toll-free TDD service; hearing impaired only)
+888-586-6340 (toll-free TDD service; hearing impaired only)

 Be sure to specify the AHRQ number of the document or CD-ROM you are requesting.
-Selected electronic files are available from the Internet on the AHRQ home page: http://www.meps.ahrq.gov/.